Balanjani/44643Sec03Team01Spring2024FinalProject/README.md

 ##### Expanded the existing UI to include additional user details.
 ##### Enabled users to edit and update their personal information.

+## SPRINT 04:

+### Objective: Implemented functionalities for Login page and created a UI screen of Munchmap Progress Screen